 Personnel Cloaking: Allows Ghosts to use the Cloaking ability.
 (See the Energy and Detection sections for more info)

-Lockdown: Allows Ghosts to use the Lockdown Ability.
-Can only target mechanical units.
-Kills Hallucinations.
-Disables the target unit.
-When the ability is cast, the lockdown_timer variable is set to 131.
+variable is set to 131.
 This is decreased in every 8 frames (See the Processing frames and updating units section) , resulting in the Lockdown effect lasting between 1040-1047 frames.

 Ocular Implants: Sets the Ghost's sight range to 11 tiles (11*32 pixels).
 This also affects the maximum casting range of Nuclear Strike.
 (See the Orders section)